Teach the Beat: Go-Go Goes to School

 Teaching for Change has developed lessons that teachers can use to introduce go-go music to their students, including:

 - Meet the Beat introduces students to key people and issues in a unit of study on go-go in the DC metro area.
 The lesson format is a “mixer” or “meet and greet” where students take on the role of a key person, place, institution, or object.

 - The Go-Go Gallery Walk explores the history of go-go using text and images.
 The gallery walk includes information about bands, instruments, clubs, and other components that make up go-go.

-Teaching for Change is pleased to make available online Unsung: Chuck Brown and G0-Go, the TV One documentary about Chuck Brown and the birth of go-go in Washington DC.
+We recommend Unsung: Chuck Brown and G0-Go, the TV One documentary about Chuck Brown and the birth of go-go in Washington DC.

 Teach the Beat launched in July of 2011 with a forum for teachers at the Anacostia Museum with featured presenters Sweet Cherie and Sugar Bear.
 In 2013, the D.C.
 Commission on Arts and Humanities funded and hosted a groundbreaking full day seminar for DC teachers called Teach the Beat: Go-Go in DC.
 See video highlights below.

 Funding for Teach the Beat has been raised at special events and from individual donors.